dspinellis/latex-advice/README.md

   This can live on GitHub if you plan to work with others or want to keep a copy on another server, or it can be a local Git repository you create with `git init`.
-* Do not include in the repository generated files, such as compiled bibliographies or PDF diagrams, e.g. generated from R or Python scripts or exported from Inkscape SVG diagrams.
+* Do not include in the repository generated files, such as the formatted PDF document, compiled bibliographies, or PDF charts generated from R or Python scripts.
+  Instead, add *Makefile* rules to automatically create these files at build time.
 * Commit your changes to the repository in logical chunks using [meaningful commit messages](https://chris.beams.io/posts/git-commit/).
 * When you remove text, delete it completely, rather than commenting